Skip to Content

 The half-life of Erwinia L-asparaginase (0.65 days) is much shorter than that of native E. coli (1.2 days) or PEG-L-asparaginase (5.7 days).
 If Erwinia L-asparaginase is utilized, the shorter half-life of the Erwinia preparation requires more frequent administration to achieve adequate asparagine depletion.

 Evidence (increased dose frequency of Erwinia L-asparaginase needed to achieve goal therapeutic effect):

 Response to remission induction chemotherapy

-For patients who achieve CR, measures of the rapidity of blast clearance and minimal residual disease (MRD) determinations have important prognostic significance, particularly the following:
+For patients who achieve CR, measures of the rapidity of blast clearance and MRD determinations have important prognostic significance, particularly the following:

 (Refer to the Response to initial treatment affecting prognosis section of this summary for more information.)